Alternative Thing DSL Parser

 </plugin>

 This configuration reads *.things files and emits matching YAML files.
-The writer identifier becomes the output extension.
+The writer identifier becomes the output extension (in this case yaml).

 Example: descriptor processing